 Neil Patel- One of the most influential online marketers in the world

-Use the Right Page Names
+Use The Right Page Names:

 Creative types like to use quirky naming conventions for pages.
 Instead of something intuitive and familiar like “Products,” they might decide on “Our Stuff” instead.
 Yes, the creative mind works in mysterious ways.